The Hungarian economy

 Hungary has a medium-sized economy that has adhered to the European single market in 2004 when the country has become part of the European Union.
 Hungary is a signatory member of the Organization for Economic Co-operation and Development (OECD) since 1995 and has become member of the World Trade Organization (WTO) in 1996.
 All these changes have led to the market liberalization in Hungary.

-Hungary is considered a secure destination for investment in industries like automotive due to high export rate of car parts, so if you are looking to start a business you can contact our Hungarian lawyers.
+Hungary is considered a secure destination for investment in industries like automotive due to high export rate of car parts, so if you are looking to set up a business you can contact our Hungarian lawyers.

 According to the Hungarian Central Statistical Office companies in Hungary mainly export car parts and transport equipment that rise to almost 5 percent of the country’s total exports.
 The following places are occupied by pharmaceutical products, chemical products, broadcasting equipment, computer parts, metal (iron and steel), agricultural products and textiles.
 On a particular scale the top 5 Hungarian export products are: cars that occupy 4.7%, broadcasting equipment that occupies 4.6%, video displays with 4.2 %, vehicle spare parts with 4.1% and ignition engines with 3.6% of total exports.
 The countries Hungary exports to are: Germany with 25%, Romania with 6.5%, Austria with 5.3%, Italy with 4.8% and France with 4.7%.
 Outside the EU, Hungary’s exports go to Asian countries that occupy 7.21% of exports and the U.S. with almost 3%.